project-aslan/Aslan/src/vehicle_simulation/gazebo/sd_twizy_model/README.md

 roscore
 rviz
 ```
-If you don't have rviz installed, do `sudo apt-get install ros-kinetic-rviz*`.
+If you don't have rviz installed, do `sudo apt-get install ros-melodic-rviz*`.
 The configuration file of the SD Twizy is located at `~/catkin_ws/src/streetdrone_model/sd_robot/config/sd_twizy.rviz`